corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/ledger-recovery-flow.md

 `LedgerRecoverFlow` returns a `LedgerRecoveryResult` which includes the following information:

-* `totalRecoveredRecords`: Long; total number of recovered transaction Distribution Records.
+* `totalRecoveredRecords`: Long; total number of recovered transaction distribution records.
 For the purpose of recovery counting, there is a one-to-one association with a single transaction on a node.
 * `totalRecoveredTransactions`: Long; total number of recovered transactions.
 This may be less than the total number of distribution records if there are any transactions that already exist in the recovering node's database.